BetsyHJ/RL4Rec/README.md

     - `mode`: default DQN.
     - `seed`: default 2010.
 Set random seed to achieve reproducibility.
     - `episode_length`: default 10.
 It means the max number of interaction turns.
+    - `evaluation`: default false.
+It means if we directly evaluate with the saved models.
 - `./conf/DQN.properties`
     - `state_encoder`: default GRU.
 The models of the state encoder include MLP and GRU for now.
 We will add CNN, Attention etc.
     - Others